-The data message icon is lit whenever SDMs are in the data message calls list, i.e. displayable, unless the message display has been turned off (refer to Displaying Incoming Data).
+The data message icon is lit whenever SDMs are in the data message calls list.
 Note that the data message icon flashes when data messages in the calls list are unread.
 The icon is lit permanently when a message is read and retained in the calls list.